 The total cost of the art supplies per pastel painting equals $20.02.

 This number does not include my time or costs associated with the studio, like electricity, water, heat, etc.

 Product cost is the total value you spend to create and sell your product.

 The cost of the supplies is just the start.

-Like I have mentioned, you will also want to calculate the costs of the area you are working in plus the costs associated with selling your artwork and handmade crafts.
+As I have mentioned, you will also want to calculate the costs of the area you are working in, plus the costs associated with selling your artwork and handmade crafts.

 If you are selling prints of your original artwork through a print-on-demand site like Printful, you will want to know how much the costs are for the service to print and ship your prints to the customers.

 If you print your prints at home, you will have to calculate the costs of the printing material.